Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Problem Definition and Challenges

-\textbf{Data Leakage.} An important characteristic of an effective FL technique is its FL accuracy, which can be evaluated by thorough empirical evaluation on real datasets.
-Many existing FL techniques suffer from inadequate evaluation on these datasets, which undermines the validity of their results.
-This issue is especially concerning when adopting LLMs and evaluating them on open-source datasets, as the model may have been previously trained on this data~\cite{DBLP:journals/corr/abs-2310-16253, DBLP:conf/eacl/BalloccuSLD24}.
+An important characteristic of an effective FL technique is its FL accuracy, which can be evaluated by thorough empirical evaluation on real datasets.
+Many existing FL techniques lack adequate evaluation on these datasets, undermining the validity of their results.
+This issue is especially concerning when adopting LLMs and evaluating them on open-source datasets, as the model may have been previously trained on this data\cite{DBLP:journals/corr/abs-2310-16253, DBLP:conf/eacl/BalloccuSLD24}.
 Evaluating FL techniques on datasets that LLMs have not been exposed to before can greatly help mitigate this challenge.

-This research aims to develop and evaluate an effective and efficient system-level black-box TCFL technique by leveraging LLMs and devising solutions to address the challenges described above.
-By using a minimized set of artifacts, we reduce the input size to improve scalability and efficiency, and guide LLMs to produce a range of practical outputs for debugging.
-To the best of our knowledge, this work is the first to investigate fault localization in test code and leverages an industrial context, providing a reliable environment for evaluation.